NiklasEi/cinnog/README.md

 # Cinnog

-A static site generator using Leptos
+A static site generator using [Leptos]

-**You can find an example app at https://cinnog.netlify.app/**
+**There is an [example app] which is hosted at https://cinnog.netlify.app/**

 This project uses a custom branch of Leptos to be able to directly serve the output directory as a static website.
 Some additional changes were required to integrate the ECS data layer into the router.

-## Experimenting with Bevy ECS
+## The Data layer

-[Bevy ECS][bevy_ecs] is used as a data layer.
-The idea is similar to what Gatsby does with GraphQL using a Bevy ECS World as the database.
+[Bevy ECS] is used in an attempt to add a data layer to Leptos as a static site generator.
+The idea is similar to what Gatsby does with GraphQL using a Bevy ECS World as an in-memory database.
+The API of Bevy ECS is very nice to work with as a user.
+It removes any need of an extra syntax for data queries.

+Cinnog is quite minimal at the moment and very experimental.
+In `generator`, a new data layer is constructed and filled with example data from markdown and `ron` files.

 When all data is loaded and processed, Cinnog can build a given Leptos app and will supply the data layer in a context.
-Currently, you can run [Systems][bevy_systems] against the data layer and use their return value (think GraphQL query in Gatsby) and use the value of [Resources][bevy_resources].
+Inside components, you can run [Systems][bevy_systems] against the data layer (think GraphQL query in Gatsby) and use [Resources][bevy_resources].

-Currently, helper methods/systems are in work that cen, for example, load markdown files from certain directories and convert them to HTML.

 ### Improvements